cyverse-archive/NotificationAgent/README.markdown

 Only the `type`, `user` and `subject` fields are required.
 The `type` field contains the notification type, which currently must be known to the UI.
-The UI currently knows of two notification types `data` and `analysis`.
+The UI currently knows of three notification types `data`, `analysis` and `tool`.
 The `user` field contains the user's unqualified username.
 (For example, if the full username is `nobody@iplantcollaborative.org` then the short username is `nobody`.)
-The `subject` field contains a briev description of the event that prompted the notification.
+The `subject` field contains a brief description of the event that prompted the notification.
 The `message` field contains an optional description of the event that prompted the notification.
 If this field is not provided then its value will default to that of the `subject` field.
 The `email` field contains a Boolean flag indicating whether or not an e-mail